Cold granular targets slow the bulk freezing of an impacting droplet: Results

-$\alpha$ and $A\equiv c_p\Delta T/L$ are the thermal diffusivity of the solid phase (ice) and the inverse Stefan number respectively, with the latent heat of phase transition, $L$.
-Equation~\ref{eq.tauf} recovers the solution of Stefan problem for an infinite heat source, $B\rightarrow 0$.
-An equilibrium time can be further defined,
+$\alpha$ and $\St \equiv c_p\Delta T/L$ are the thermal diffusivity of the solid phase (ice) and the Stefan number respectively, with the latent heat of phase transition, $L$.
+The second term within the brackets on the right-hand side of Eq.~\ref{eq.tauf} represents the finite size effect.
+Its significance is inversely proportional to $\St$ and, thus, to $\Delta T$.
+For the material under study, this term is approximately 0.5 for $\Delta T\sim 30\si{K}$.
+As such, its relevance is considered within the examined temperature range.

+The finite size effect also limits the maximum frozen thickness, which is given by $\St/B$ (see SI text for details).
+Substituting $\hat{d}_p$ with this maximum thickness in Eq.~\ref{eq.tauf} defines an equilibrium time,

-when the grains lose all heat and are at equilibrium with the solid phase at the melting temperature.
-The necessary condition for the complete solidification of the pores is thus $\tau_{f}\leq\tau_{F}$, equivalent to $\Delta T\gtrapprox 22.3\si{K}$ for the material used in experiments, which defines a characteristic undercooling degree $\Delta T_c=22.3\si{K}$.
-The freezing time in Eq.~\ref{eq.tauf} corresponding to $\Delta T_c$ is $\tau_{f}=4.75\si{ms}$, which is comparable to the spreading time $\tau_s=1/3\tau_c\approx 5\si{ms}$ in experiments.
-In other words, the solidification of the pores would be completed when the droplet diameter reaches $D_m$.
-The capillary pressure of the spread liquid film, $\gamma D_m^2/D_0^3$, is more than three orders of magnitude lower than the cracking stress of ice $\sim 1\si{MPa}$~\cite{Petrovic2003}.
-As a result, the whole residual stays at the maximum expansion state (see Fig.~\ref{f.res_mass}b for a sketch). $\Delta T_c$ thus marks the transition to the plateau of $\Delta\beta =0$, and the theoretically calculated value agrees well with the experimental observation of $20\si{K}$.
-Note that, for $\Delta T\lesssim \Delta T_c$, partial solidification of the wetted pores, mainly the ice bridges surrounding particle contacts, already reduces $\Delta \beta$ from its isothermal value.
-Figure~\ref{f.pheno}d gives a minimum undercooling degree of $17.5\si{K}$ for retraction suppression.
-According to Eq.~\ref{eq.tauf}, it corresponds to a frozen dimension of $0.7d_p$, \textit{i.e.,} about half of the pore area is frozen.
-However, the residual mass in Fig.~\ref{f.res_mass} is unaffected for $\Delta T<\Delta T_c$, since the partially frozen pores still allow the remaining liquid in the residual to sink later.
+At $\tau_{F}$, grains lose all heat and equilibrate with the solid phase at the melting temperature.
+The complete freezing of the pores thus requires $\tau_{f}\leq\tau_{F}$, or equivalently, $\Delta T\gtrapprox 22.3\si{K}$ for the experimental material, establishing a characteristic undercooling degree $\Delta T_c=22.3\si{K}$.
+The corresponding freezing time in Eq.~\ref{eq.tauf} for $\Delta T_c$ is $\tau_{f}=4.75\si{ms}$, comparable to the experimental spreading time $\tau_s=1/3\tau_c\approx 5\si{ms}$.
+Hence, solidification in the pore at $\Delta T_c$ completes when the droplet diameter reaches its maximum $D_m$.
+The capillary pressure on the spread liquid film is the driving force of retraction.
+Its value, $\gamma D_m^2/D_0^3$, is orders of magnitude lower than the cracking stress of ice $\sim 1\si{MPa}$~\cite{Petrovic2003}.
+As a result, the whole residual stays at the maximum expansion state (see Fig.~\ref{f.res_mass}b for a sketch). $\Delta T_c$ thus marks the transition to the $\Delta\beta =0$ basin in Fig.~\ref{f.pheno}d, and the theoretically calculated value agrees well with the experimental observation of $20\si{K}$.
+For $\Delta T\lesssim \Delta T_c$, partial solidification of wetted pores, primarily ice bridges at particle contacts, already diminishes $\Delta \beta$ from its isothermal value.
+Figure~\ref{f.pheno}d indicates a minimum undercooling degree of $17.5\si{K}$ for retraction suppression, corresponding to a frozen dimension of $0.7d_p$ ($\St/B\approx 0.7$).
+Nevertheless, the residual mass in Fig.~\ref{f.res_mass} remains unchanged for $\Delta T<\Delta T_c$, as the partially frozen pores permit the residual liquid to sink later.